Croydon Virtual School

 We offer education advice sessions for social care practitioners and school staff supporting statutory school age children subject to a child in need plan or a child protection plan in educational settings.

-Download and complete this referral form (DOC, 33KB) and email the form to emma.blackman@croydon.gov.uk
+Download and complete the drop-In referral (Word, 29KB) and email the form to emma.blackman@croydon.gov.uk.

 Model policy for Schools